Oranjezicht City Farm Market – Insider Guide to Visiting

 One thing that I initially found confusing about the Oranjezicht Market is that it’s not actually in Oranjezicht.

-Oranjezicht which is a neighbourhood in Cape Town that’s about 6 kilometres (3.75 miles) away from where the market is actually held.
+Oranjezicht is a neighbourhood in Cape Town that’s about 6 kilometres (3.75 miles) away from where the market is actually held.

 As it turns out, the market was originally held in Oranjezicht, though.